godderis/Paleoclim-CNRS.github.io/_documentation-model/IPSL_config.md

 toc_sticky: true

 ---

+[DISCLAIMER - This (<s> collaborative effort </s>) documentation is under development so there might be small errors/wrong statements within the text.
+Please contact us via mail or github if you think something is not detailed enough or if one step does not work ]

 Reference paper for the IPSL-CM5A2 model is [Sepulchre et al. 2020](https://gmd.copernicus.org/articles/13/3011/2020/gmd-13-3011-2020.html).
 You will find additional information about each component of the model and appropiate references within this paper as well.

 # Download & Compile the code